 Of course, there are other species too, but these are the big 3 everyone takes pictures of.

 Roosevelt Island is an absolute must to check out!
 It’s so popular here during the day though, so if you want to come here when it’s empty, you’re going to have to come early at sunrise, which is usually at 6:30 am.
-There are two main ways to get here, either by the f train or the tram.
+There are three ways to get there, either by the F train, the tram, or walking across the Roosevelt Island Bridge.
 The tram is one of the cutest novelty experiences that everyone should do at least once in New York!

 The ‘Instagrammable spot’ is on the south side of the Queensboro Bridge, right along the riverside.
 The tree tunnel here makes for really good compression shots.
 If you walk a little further north along the river though, (the right side of the bridge) there are significantly fewer people and you can get a beautiful frame of the bridge and sunset without your view being blocked!